Muhammad Mian Mansoor Ansari: Silk letter movement

 These letters were written on silk cloth, hence the name.
 The hero of Silk Letter Movement, Maulana Muhammad Mian Mansoor Ansari, the one who went to Hejaz, Ottoman Empire with Maulana Mahmud al-Hasan in September 1915 and worked as treasurer of the Jama’at.
 He returned to India in April 1916 with Ghalib Nama (Silk Letter) which he showed to freedom fighters in India and the autonomous area and then took it to Kabul, Afghanistan in June 1916.

 Later years

-Mansoor Ansari went to Kabul during the First world war to rally the Afghan Amir Habibullah Khan.
+Mansoor Ansari went to Kabul during the First World War to rally the Afghan Amir Habibullah Khan.
 He joined the Provisional Government of India formed in Kabul in December 1915, and remained in Afghanistan until the end of the war.
 He traveled to Russia and spent two years in Turkey, passing through many other countries.

-He was one of the most active and prominent members of the faction of the Indian Freedom Movement led by Muslim clergy who were chiefly from the Darul Uloom Deoband.
+He was one of the most active and prominent members of the faction of the Indian Freedom Movement led by Muslim traditional scholars' class who were chiefly from the Darul Uloom Deoband.

 In 1946, the Indian National Congress requested him to return to India and the British Government gave him the permission to do so.
 But he decided to remain at Kabul, where he began a programme teaching and translating Tafsir Sheikh Mahmudul Hassan Deobandi (known as Kabuli Tafseer).